fathallah7/Rover-Vehicle-Project/README.md

-# RoverCar - Smart Rover Vehicle
+# RoverVehicle - Smart Rover Vehicle

 This is a Smart Rover Vehicle inspired by GalaxyRVR.
 The project includes: